Chapter 5: Bit

 "Don't die."

-"You.
+Eru replied, "You.
 Too."

 Me too?
 That's cute.

-Arkada, Capital of Jushen Empire
+--Arkada, Capital of Jushen Empire--

 Concealed behind an unassuming wall, a hidden door became apparent after the group leader pushed a particular stone on it, granting them passage into the clandestine area.
 Their figures were cloaked in shadow as the glint of swords nestled at their belts.

-"Sire, welcome back," greeted a young man in his early twenties, his demeanour exuding a scholarly elegance as he welcomed them with a respectful nod.
+"Sire, welcome back," greeted a young man in his early twenties, his demeanor exuding a scholarly elegance as he welcomed them with a respectful nod.
 "Please, come in," he added, gesturing graciously towards the interior of the chamber.

-The young man replied, "As we aimed for lower nobles, there are three other barons, two viscounts and somehow an heir to a dukedom.
+The young man replied, "As we aimed for lower nobles, there are three other barons, two viscounts, and somehow an heir to a dukedom.
 Five nobles and our scholars in Jushen academies are starting to get few.
 Ten of them are already missing.
 We've found two of them nearly on the verge of death while one is already dead."

 "I see."